somayeJ/RNN-based-TST-experiments/README.md

 ## About The Repository:
 This repository contains the code and data for the following paper:\
- <a href="https://aclanthology.org/2020.coling-main.197.pdf">《Style versus Content: A distinction without a (learnable) difference?》</a> \
+ <a href="https://aclanthology.org/2020.coling-main.197.pdf"> Style versus Content: A distinction without a (learnable) difference? </a> \
 The models introduced in this paper are extensions of the model  <a href="https://github.com/shentianxiao/language-style-transfer"> </a>  introduced by the paper <a href="https://arxiv.org/pdf/1705.09655v2.pdf">《Style Transfer from Non-Parallel Text by Cross-Alignment》</a>

 <!-- GETTING STARTED -->